catid/kvm/README.md

 The USB C port is configured so that the Pi acts as a keyboard/mouse emulator.

 By connecting your Raspberry Pi 4 to the HDMI and USB ports of a target device, you can use a web browser to access the target device remotely, as if you were sitting at the computer with a keyboard and mouse attached to it.
+You will be able to access the BIOS and boot menus of the device remotely.

+## Features

+Project features:

-The browser displays the video from the target device, and keystrokes/mouse movements are relayed to the target device.
+* The browser displays video from the target device.
+* Keystrokes and mouse movements are relayed to the target device.
+* WebRTC video and data channels are used to ensure low-latency.
+* All data sent over the network is encrypted using TLS.

 ## Hardware Required